 Rufus Reid: I appreciate that.
-Actually, it was my wife who suggested that maybe it was time for me to do some of the things that I wanted to do, so I joined the BMI Composers Workshop; that was the catalyst.
+Actually, my wife suggested that it was time for me to do things that I wanted to do, so I joined the BMI Composers Workshop; that was the catalyst.

 Tell me about the Workshop.

 The workshop is a meeting of emerging and developing jazz composers.
-The focus is big band, jazz orchestra and large ensemble composition.
-The purpose of the workshop is to foster the growth of composers and create a body of work that helps to extend the language of composition for the jazz orchestra.
+The focus is a big band, jazz orchestra, and large ensemble composition.
+The workshop fosters the growth of composers and creates a body of work that helps to extend the language of composition for the jazz orchestra.
 It also enables composers to come together and share ideas.

 What attracted you to Elizabeth Catlett’s artistry?

 The BMI Composers Workshop and the Raymond and Beverly Sackler Composition Competition.
 Every year they give the University of Connecticut – a heavy classical school – an award of $20,000.00 per year.
 In 2006 I learned that they added jazz.
 I submitted a proposal and was accepted.
-Then I had to decide what I was going to write about (compose), that’s when my eyes fell on this thick, coffee table book, The Art of Elizabeth Catlett by Samelia Lewis.
-As I gazed at the photos I thought to myself “That’s it!
-I am going to propose a 4-part suite based on Catlett’s sculptures: Recognition, Mother and Child, Singing Head and Glory.”
-Later, I learned that the powers that be at BMI were embarrassed because the Sacklers are highly respected patrons of the sciences and the arts and they never heard of Elizabeth Catlett.
+Then I had to decide what I would write about (compose), that’s when my eyes fell on this thick, coffee table book, The Art of Elizabeth Catlett by Samelia Lewis.
+As I gazed at the photos, I thought to myself “That’s it!
+I am going to propose a 4-part suite based on Catlett’s sculptures: Recognition, Mother, and Child, Singing Head and Glory.”
+Later, I learned that the powers at BMI were embarrassed because the Sacklers are highly respected patrons of the sciences and the arts and they never heard of Elizabeth Catlett.

 Tell me about your visit.

-There was art everywhere, a lovely comfortable home with several rooms, one large bedroom and kitchen.
+There was art everywhere, a lovely comfortable home with several rooms, one large bedroom, and a kitchen.
 In the back, was her and Francisco Mora’ studios.
 It was fascinating to see how she started things and how her work progressed.
 I have never been around anyone like her before.

 You performed the tunes, Glory and Mother and Child with your small group.

+When I was looking for new material, it was different, but it worked.
 Speaking of the tune, Glory, I was hired to do this thing with (promoter, producer, impresario) George Wein at Dizzy’s Club Coca Cola (New York).
-I arrived, set my bass, hung up my coat, the door opens and a woman walks in.
-I introduced myself and she said her name was Glory.
-Out of curiosity I asked, “You wouldn’t happen to be THE Glory by Elizabeth Catlett?”
+I arrived, set my bass, hung up my coat, the door opens, and a woman walks in.
+I introduced myself, and she said her name was Glory.
+Out of curiosity, I asked, “You wouldn’t happen to be THE Glory by Elizabeth Catlett?”
 She looked at me and asked, “What do you know about that?”
 And I replied, “Well, I wrote the music.”
 Her full name is Glory Van Scott.
-She’s a noted producer, performer, author, educator and civic activist.
+She’s a noted producer, performer, author, educator, and civic activist.
 She met Elizabeth at a gathering of 35 African Women of note.
-Later, I asked Elizabeth about it and she said, “I saw this woman and I liked the way her head looked.
+Later, I asked Elizabeth about it, and she said, “I saw this woman, and I liked the way her head looked.
 I asked her if I could sculpt her head.”
 So, all this and I meet THE Glory in such a serendipitous way.
-Which tells me that I was meant to do this project.
-Just me being here, talking to you and the fact that we both live in Teaneck, New Jersey, it’s completely off the charts.
-People are contacting me out of the blue and all I can do is sit back and roll with it, because it’s honest.
+Which tells me I was meant to do this project.
+Just me being here, talking to you and the fact that we both live in Teaneck, New Jersey, it’s off the charts.
+People are contacting me out of the blue, and all I can do is sit back and roll with it because it’s honest.
 I feel like I’m doing what I need to do and I am grateful that I can do it before I am not able.
 We are all creators, that’s why this project is about art inspiring other art.
-I am making an effort to force the interaction among the disciplines because I have been enriched.
+I am trying to force the interaction among the disciplines because I have been enriched.

 What goes through your mind when you look at a work of art?
 How do you express your vision through music?

-Mother and Child is clear, clean, the lines are moving with the grain and the shapes are linear.
-With Glory, there’s angst, power, frowns which I equate with something really tonal, beautiful, angular, dissonant melodies, but pretty.
+Mother and Child are clear, clean, the lines are moving with the grain, and the shapes are linear.
+With Glory, there’s angst, power, frowns which I equate with something tonal, beautiful, angular, dissonant melodies, but pretty.
 With Tapestry in the Sky, I thought of people looking at the stars.
-If you stand there long enough you can get lost and see all kinds of things.
+If you stand there long enough, you can get lost and see many things.

 Looking back on the experience in its entirety and the finished product.
 Does it meet your expectations?

 I can listen to it, and I like it.
-During the recording process we listened to it ad nausea.
-The project was recorded section by section and the editing was fairly simple.
-We made an effort to capture all of the nuances.
+During the recording process, we listened to it ad nausea.
+The project was recorded section by section, and the editing was fairly simple.
+We tried to capture the nuances.
 The only thing I insisted on was, no overdubs.

-The musicians are my friends, people I have played with at one time or another.
+The musicians are my friends, people I have played with.
 I know their capabilities, particularly in this genre.
-You can hire musicians who play well, but if they have never played in a big band and they don’t have an understanding of blending and phrasing, it can have a negative impact on the outcome.
-Everyone has immense experience and they are individually creative, but to watch it happen was kind of neat, because this is the first commercial venture that showcases my compositions on a global scale and everyone brought their “A” game.
+You can hire musicians who play well, but if they have never played in a big band and they don’t understand blending and phrasing, it can have a negative impact on the outcome.
+Everyone has immense experience, and they are individually creative, but to watch it happen was neat because this is the first commercial venture that showcases my compositions on a global scale and everyone brought their “A” game.

 (The Ensemble: Rufus Reid (bass), Steve Allen (piano), Herlin Riley (drums), Vic Juris (guitar), Dennis Mackrel (conductor), Trumpets: Tany Darby, Tim Hagans, Ingrid Jensen, Freddie Hendrix.
 Trombones: Micheal Dease, Jason Jackson, Ryan Keberle, and Dave Taylor.
 Reeds: Steve Wilson, Erica Von Kleist, Scott Robinson, Tom Christensen, and Carl Maraghi.
 Voice: Charlene Wade.
 Recording Engineer: James Farber).

-What kind of reception has Quiet Pride received, thus far?
+What kind of reception has Quiet Pride received?

-Trombonist Slide Hampton, Saxophonist, Composer, Arranger Jimmy Heath and saxophonist, composer Benny Golson heard it and they said, “Yeah, I really enjoyed it.”
+Trombonist Slide Hampton, Saxophonist, Composer, Arranger Jimmy Heath and saxophonist, composer Benny Golson heard it, and they said, “Yeah, I enjoyed it.”
 I didn’t want them to go into a whole recitation, coming from them, that’s enough.
-Francisco Mora Catlett wrote, “Quiet Pride is such an inspirational work; the compositions are fabulous, the arrangements are rich, lavish orchestrations with surprising vocal melody effects, and a great choice of master musicians that delivers beauty in these renditions; it is an epic marvelous work inspired by great American Art.
-Thank you Rufus, I know my mother loves the work.”
+Francisco Mora Catlett wrote, “Quiet Pride is such an inspirational work; the compositions are fabulous, the arrangements are rich, lavish orchestrations with surprising vocal melody effects, and a great choice of master musicians that delivers beauty in these renditions; it is a marvelous epic work inspired by great American Art.
+Thank you, Rufus, I know my mother loves the work.”

 The other reaction I get is, “Why are you doing this?”
-People are puzzled by the fact that I would participate in a workshop and take music lessons at the age of 70.
+People are puzzled by I participating in a workshop and take music lessons at 70.

 You authored the book, The Evolving Bassist, which has been described as the “definitive” book on the bass method.

-I am curious to know if Elizabeth ever got a chance to hear the suite.
+I am curious to know if Elizabeth ever got to hear the suite.

 Not in its entirety.
-She heard part of it and she approved.
+She heard a portion of it and approved.